jakebarr98/adverntureworks-data-engineering-project/README.md

 # End to End Azure Data Engineering Project

-This project's purpose is to demonstrate my ability to create an end to end data engineering solution using microsoft Azure to build pipelines automating data extraction, transformation and loading into PowerBI for reporting.
+This project's purpose is to demonstrate my ability to create an end to end data engineering solution using Microsoft Azure to build pipelines automating data extraction, transformation and loading into PowerBI for reporting.

 ## Architecture